Hyde46/jsonapi/README.md

-Just a fork with a fix, since the google teams seems to have dropped support
+Just a fork with a fix, since the google team seems to have dropped support

 ## Installation